thetonymaster/thetonymaster.github.io/_posts/2015-10-18-pipes-and-filters.markdown

 The concurrency model for elixir is the same as erlang, the abstraction is called actors; an actor basically receives a message and perform any kind of computation based on it.
 Every actor is completely isolated from other actors and they never share memory, it can maintain a private state that can be never be changed by another actor.
 The abstraction for the actor messaging system is called mailbox, if an it receives more than one messages it will process them sequentially (Storti, 2015).

-The communication between processes in elixir is done via `send`, which is a native function which receives the PID of the process and the message to be sent.
-The function to start a new process is `spawn`, which receives the class and method and returns the PID of the new process.
+The communication between processes in elixir is done via `send`, which is a native function which receives the `PID` of the process and the message to be sent.
+The function to start a new process is `spawn`, which receives the class and method and returns the `PID` of the new process.

 {% highlight elixir %}
 cities = spawn(Cities, :filter, [])
 :global.register_name("nextcity", cities)
 {% endhighlight %}

-The method defined in the send method must implement receive which waits until a message is sent.
+Each of the filters must implement the `receive` block, it will wait until a message is received.
+When this happens it will do the tasks specified and then exit.
+Due to the nature of being a functional language, Elixir does not implement loops, the function must implement recursion to be able to receive new messages, otherwise the process exits after receiving the first message.

 {% highlight elixir %}
 def filter do